AvaProtocol/OAK-docs/_docs/identity.md

 As shown above, there are currently two registrars.

-The fee of the first person (6Ah9LrGFyc4AT22dYUQTuSY8vxJkegZ5F5Udqx4eVJh8AJ6T) is 0, which means that he charges 0 tokens to do a judgement.
+The fee of the first registrar (6Ah9LrGFyc4AT22dYUQTuSY8vxJkegZ5F5Udqx4eVJh8AJ6T) is 0, which means that he charges 0 tokens to do a judgement.

+The token unit is `Planck`.
+1 `TUR` = 10000000000 `Planck`.

 ### Request Judegement